somersbmatthews/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 </details>
 <br>

 Make sure it works by using `psql` to see what's in your items table.
 And check out your terminal where you have `bundle exec rackup` running, and see the SQL that ActiveRecord is writing for you (pretttyyyy colllorrrrss).
+Also, notice that in the browser, you can see in the JSON that an ID has been added.
+That's from the database and it means your insert was successful.

 <details>